How to plan a houseboat holiday in Finland? Find everything you need to know from our comprehensive rental guide!

-Bellamer’s houseboats are based in Jyväskylä and all hires must depart from and return to our marina.
+Bellamer’s houseboats are based in Jyväskylä and all hires must depart from and return to our marina at Jyväskylä harbour.

 Where is Jyväskylä?

-Jyväskylä is located in the Central Finland.
-It is just over an hour drive of Tampere and three hour drive of Helsinki.
+Jyväskylä is located on the northern coast of Lake Päijänne.
+It is just over an hour drive from Tampere and three hour drive of Helsinki.